-For embroidery, always use simple line art.
-Complex or realistic illustrations, which usually have blended edges or complicated detail which won't do well in embroidery.
+Always use simple line art.
+Complex or realistic illustrations with blended edges or complicated detail won't embroidery well.
 This is because embroidery uses thread and needles to tear into fabric rather than printed ink dots.
-Thread is solid colors and solid lines.
+Thread is solid not blended color.

 Shadow and Drop Shadows in embroidery are difficult.
 Avoid narrow drop shadows less than 1/4" wide.
 It's best not to outline drop shadows and avoid using drop shadows on fonts less than 5/8" (0.625") tall.